Alkanoor/Hamming_stegano/README.md

 #Hamming syndrom steganography#

+If you intend to execute the code, please make sure that numpy, PIL, and matplotlib are installed and usable from python interpreter.

 This is a repository which contains what is useful in order to hide a message through hamming syndrom steganography.
 It contains :